-The results of grain size distribution testing carried out on five samples of the till deposit are shown on Figure B-3 in Appendix B. Atterberg limits testing was carried out on five samples of the till deposit.
-The results of two cohesive samples indicated liquid limits of about 17 per cent and 18 per cent, plastic limits of about 11 per cent and 13 per cent, and plasticity indices of 6 per cent.
-These test results, which are plotted on a plasticity chart on Figure B-4 in Appendix B, indicate that these samples from the deposit can be classified as a clayey silt of slight plasticity.
-The other three tested samples were determined to be non-plastic.

-The natural water contents measured on samples of the till deposit range from about 6 per cent to 10 per cent.
+Grain size distribution tests were carried out on one sample of the silty clay portion of the layered deposit and the results are shown on Figure B-5 in Appendix B. Atterberg limit testing was carried out on three samples of the silty clay portion of the layered deposit and measured liquid limits ranging from about 36 to 43 per cent, plastic limits ranging from about 18 to 19 per cent, and plasticity indices ranging from about 18 to 24 per cent.
+The test results are plotted on a plasticity chart on Figure B-6 in Appendix B and indicate the silty clay portion of the deposit has intermediate plasticity.
+The natural water contents measured within the deposit range from about 22 to 28 percent.